meixiwan/meixiwan.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Economics at Georgetown University.
+I am a PhD student studying Economics at Georgetown University.
 My research focuses on International Migration.

 A data-driven personal website
 ======